-- Optionally: If I have a song that relates to the petal we will sing that as well.
+- Optionally: If I have a song that related, sing that as well.

-Other Fun Responsible for What I Say and Do Activities
+Responsible for What I Say and Do Activity Booklet

 Watch what you say – Words Can Hurt